 KY.2.NBT.6 Add up to four two-digit numbers using strategies based on Note: Students are not expected to know a standard algorithm until grade 4. place value and properties of operations.
-MP.2, MP.7 Coherence KY.1.OA.2→KY.2.NBT.6 KY.2.NBT.7 Add and subtract within 1000.
+Note.
+Stadents are not expected to know a standard digoritim until grade 4.
+Coherence KV 1 OA 2 NKV 2 NRT 6 MP.2, MP.7 Coherence KY.1.OA.2→KY.2.NBT.6 KY.2.NBT.7 Add and subtract within 1000.
 Students model with concrete tools to build on previous place value a.
 Represent and solve addition and subtraction problems using understandings.
 For example, students can see the relationship of addition concrete models or drawings; and subtraction by counting up from 87 to get to 243 and realize that there strategies based on place value; is a difference of 156. properties of operations; the relationship between addition and subtraction and; relate drawings and strategies to expressions or Coherence KY.1.NBT.4→KY.2.NBT.7→3.NBT.2 equations. b.
 Understand that in adding or subtracting three-digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds.
 MP.1, MP.5 KY.2.NBT.8 Mentally add 10 or 100 to a given number 100-900 and Students use a variety of tools and strategies to add or subtract 10 or 100 mentally subtract 10 or 100 from a given number 100-900. from a three-digit number in the range of 100-900.
 MP.7, MP.8 KY.1.NBT.6 Coherence KY1.NBT.5→ KY.2.NBT.8→3.NBT.2 KY.2.NBT.9 Explain why addition and subtraction strategies work, using Students support explanations with drawings and/or objects built on place place value and the properties of operations. value and properties of operations.
-MP.3, MP.7 KY.1.OA.4 Coherence KY.1.OA.3→KY.2.NBT.9 Attending to the Standards for Mathematical Practice Students notice their knowledge of tens and ones can be used to solve a ddition problems.
+MP.3, MP.7 KY.1.OA.4 Coherence KY.1.OA.3→KY.2.NBT.9

+Students notice their knowledge of tens and ones can be used to solve addition problems.
 For example, decomposing 24 + 42 into tens and ones: 20 + 40 + 4 + 2) (MP.
 8).
 For other problems, students choose to use a counting up/back strategy.
-For 57 - 18, students use an open number line and jump back 20 (to 37) and then up two (to 39).
+For 57 - 18, students use an open number line and jump back 20 (to 37) and then up 2 (to 39).
 Students select among their repertoire of strategies based on the numbers in the problem (MP.1, MP.2).
 These strategies are extended to adding strings of numbers as well as larger numbers.
-Students explain their strategies, critique the strategies shared by others and reflect on which strategies are efficient for the problem po osed (MP.3).
+Students explain their strategies, critique the strategies shared by others and reflect on which strategies are efficient for the problem posed (MP.3).
 Students notice when numbers are added or subtracted in the base-ten system, like units are added or subtracted (ones are added to ones, tens to tens, hundreds to hundreds) and use this pattern to solve problems mentally (MP.8).